Rooted in journalism. Driven by stories that matter.

-We’ve crafted powerful content for leading media outlets and respected organizations—including HBO, PBS, 60 Minutes, the MacArthur Foundation, and many more.
+We’ve crafted powerful content for leading media outlets and respected organizations, including HBO, PBS, 60 Minutes, the MacArthur Foundation and many more.

 Maya Angelou

-Over the past decade, they’ve built a dynamic creative partnership focused on stories that illuminate social justice issues.
 In 2018, they produced the PBS documentary Vernon Jordan: Make It Plain with director Dawn Porter, as well as a short film on Congressman John Lewis that aired at the 2020 Democratic National Convention.
-They served as senior producers on American Reckoning, a PBS Frontline documentary nominated for both Emmy and Peabody Awards.
-They directed and produced a series of short documentaries for Retro Report and the New York Times on issues ranging from designer babies to conspiracy theories and sexual harassment on Wall Street.
-Their recent work includes a film about housing injustice in Detroit and an HBO feature documentary on three men wrongfully convicted of murder.
+They later served as senior producers on American Reckoning, a PBS Frontline documentary nominated for both Emmy and Peabody Awards.
+Their recent work includes When a Witness Recants, an HBO feature documentary directed by Porter that premiered at the 2026 Sundance Film Festival.
 They are currently in production on a film exploring the family court system.

 Together, they use the power of documentary to expose injustice, elevate unheard voices, and inspire change.